On Rational Choice and the Representation of Decision Problems: Additional Examples

+In this section, we provide additional examples which are neither fully extensional nor fully intensional.

-\begin{example}[$\TList_2$ Satisficing] Consider the \emph{satisficing} $\TList_2$-decision procedure whereby an agent has an evaluation function $u \colon X \to \RR$ and a satisficing threshold $u^* \in \RR$.
-The agent chooses the left-most element of the list that is above the given threshold.
-If there is none, he chooses the last element.
-This procedure can be recursively defined as: \begin{itemize} \item[] $P(\Sing_2 \, x) = x$ \item[] $P(\Cat \, a_l \, a_r) =$ \mbox{if $u(P(a_l)) \geq u^*$ then $P(a_l)$ else $P(a_r)$} \end{itemize} \end{example}
+\begin{example}[$\TTree$ Satisficing] Consider also a \emph{satisficing} procedure on a binary tree, $\TTree \, X$, whereby an agent has an evaluation function $u \colon X \to \RR$ and a satisficing threshold $u^* \in \RR$, and the agent chooses the left-most element of the binary tree that is above the given threshold.
+If there is none, he or she chooses the right-most element.
+This procedure can be recursively defined as: